Eduardo-arribald/Eduardo-projects/final/README.md

     - add_money_format(number): Takes an int and returns as a string with "$" symbol on the side.
     - quit_money_format(number): Takes an str made of a "$" symbol and a number to the right and returns that number as an int.
     - totals(dictionay): Makes the addition of the subtotals and totals accounts and checks if Assets = Equity + Liabilities is correct.
-    - totals_2(lista, inicial, final, account): Takes a list, its first and final index and the account name(can be "assets" or "liabilities and equity")
+    - totals_2(lista, inicial, final, account): Takes a list, its first and final index and the account name(can be "assets" or "liabilities and equity"), and makes the sum of the subtotals.
+This lists(lista) are the subtotals of the balance sheet.

+- Final comments

+I would like to say that some fun and hard time working with this project because of it's incremental difficulty when I firts started it, and I hope that somebody finds it useful one day.